ElaraLang/elara-go/specification.md

 *Note that this could be thought of as an empty tuple (length 0) if empty tuples were permitted* (see section 2.5)

+### 2.7 - Generic Types

+Generic types are a type that can be any type.
+They are denoted with a lowercase identifier to distinguish them from normal types.
+All generic types are assumed to be universally quantified.
+For example, the type expression `a -> a` means `∀a. a -> a`, i.e it must hold for every possible type.

+Once a generic type has been "realised", it must remain the same all throughout a type expression.
+For example, in the expression `a -> b -> (a, b)`, if `a` is inferred to `Int` then it must be `Int` everywhere in the expression.

+The realised type of a generic type can usually be inferred from usage by the compiler.
+If not, then they should be kept as generics.
+If the realised type can never be inferred, then a compiler error should be raised to prompt the user to resolve the ambiguity.